EmotiBit/EmotiBit_Docs/Getting_Started.md

 ### 3.1 Adding WiFi credentials

+> [!IMPORTANT]
-* **3.1.1** EmotiBit requires a local Wi-Fi network to initialize and establish communication with the EmotiBit Oscilloscope application.
+>  EmotiBit requires a local Wi-Fi network to initialize and establish communication with the EmotiBit Oscilloscope application.
 You must add valid network credentials to the microSD card configuration file before using emotibit.
+See the following FAQs for more details.
-  * For further contextual architecture details, see the [Oscilloscope Requirement FAQ](https://www.reddit.com/r/EmotiBit/comments/uqz726/do_i_require_emotibit_oscilloscope_to_start_a/).
+> - For further contextual architecture details, see the [Oscilloscope Requirement FAQ](https://www.reddit.com/r/EmotiBit/comments/uqz726/do_i_require_emotibit_oscilloscope_to_start_a/).
-  * For information on supported network options, see the [Network Options FAQ](https://www.reddit.com/r/EmotiBit/comments/11hjv49/what_are_the_available_network_options_to_use/).
+> - For information on supported network options, see the [Network Options FAQ](https://www.reddit.com/r/EmotiBit/comments/11hjv49/what_are_the_available_network_options_to_use/).

-* **3.1.2 Standard Configuration Procedure:**
+* **3.1.1 Standard Configuration Procedure:**
 <img src="./assets/SD-CardInReader.jpg" align="right" width="250">

   1. Insert the microSD card into the provided reader and connect it to your computer.